Tax Fraud – What are the Types of Tax Fraud the IRS Pursues?

 What do you do when accused of tax fraud?

 First and foremost, taxpayers facing a tax fraud criminal investigation should never represent themselves or allow themselves to be represented by non-attorneys or inexperienced attorneys.
 If you have been contacted by IRS Criminal Investigations or you suspect you are under investigation for tax fraud, do not speak to anyone, including your CPA.
 Any conversation between you and your CPA is not considered to be protected by any type of privilege, and the IRS can compel your CPA to testify against you.
 All evidence you provide is admissible in court and can be used to bring criminal penalties against you.
 Only speak to a tax fraud attorney.
 That way the communication between your attorney and yourself will be privileged and protected by the attorney client privilege.
 Taxpayers needing assistance in dealing with a potential case of tax fraud and other IRS tax problems should seek the advice of a knowledgeable tax fraud attorney.
-The Los Angeles Tax Attorneys at Delia Law have many years of tax fraud experience and will competently represent you before the IRS.
-Please call for a no-cost tax attorney consultation for tax resolution at (310) 494-0100.
+The Tax Attorneys at Delia Law in Los Angeles have many years of IRS tax fraud experience and will competently represent you before the IRS.
+Please call for a no-cost tax attorney consultation for IRS tax resolution.
 We look forward to helping you.
-This blog post is not intended as legal advice and should be considered general information only.
-Keywords: Tax Fraud, best tax fraud lawyer, IRS Criminal Investigation, IRS Tax Fraud Attorney, Tax Fraud Lawyer